 Sue Hanna and Antonia Salmon are renowned for their sculptural abstract ceramics, both creating strong forms with dynamic smoke-fired surfaces.
 These works are displayed in high-profile collections across the UK and internationally.

-Antonia often explores the themes of containment and holding while other works explore the roles of dynamism and stillness within one form.
-The pieces in this exhibition have been inspired by the poetry of Charles Causley, a Cornish Poet, who captured the spirit of the landscape, and the energy of the elemental world.
+Antonia often explores the themes of containment and holding in her work, while other pieces examine the role of dynamism and stillness within one form.
+The pieces in this exhibition have been inspired by the works of Charles Causley, a Cornish Poet who captured the spirit of the landscape.

-Together their works display the depth that comes with drawing inspiration from beyond your own experience.
-With a sense of timelessness, this collection invites the observer to enjoy the contrasting surfaces of each piece and the presence within their simplicity.
+Evoking a sense of timelessness, this collection invites the viewer to enjoy the contrasting surfaces of each piece and the presence found within their simplicity.

 Bringing together bold and creative shapes with strong colours this exhibition celebrates statement ceramics.

 Ruthanne Tudball and Jeremy Steward each have long standing careers in ceramics creating work that feels organic and holds an earthy authenticity.
 Jeremy wood fires and salt-glazes his work while Ruthanne is renowned for her soda glaze firing, the results for both are delightfully soft textures and finishes.

 Anna Lambert, a nationally recognised full-time maker, makes hand-built earthenware ceramics using various techniques including slab-building, modelling and painted slips.

 Sarah Jenkins works from her house and studio surrounded by farmland in North Essex.
 Patricia Shone has been living and working on the Isle of Skye for the past 25 years.
 Though based at opposite ends of the UK, the inspiration they gather from their surrounding landscapes have lead them down surprisingly familiar paths.